These broiled shrimp are incredibly flavorful. Broiling is one of the easiest and fastest ways to prepare shrimp.

 - Add the olive oil, kosher salt, smoked paprika, garlic powder, and cayenne.
 Toss to coat with a large spoon.

 - Arrange the seasoned shrimp in a single layer on the prepared baking sheet.
-If there's any remaining olive oil mixture in the bowl, spoon it evenly on top of the shrimp, as shown in the video below.
+If there's any remaining olive oil mixture in the bowl, spoon it evenly on top of the shrimp.

-- Broil the shrimp until opaque and cooked through, 6-7 minutes for jumbo shrimp, and 5 minutes for large shrimp.
+- Broil the shrimp until opaque and cooked through, 6-7 minutes for jumbo shrimp or 5 minutes for large shrimp.

 Notes